WELCOME, ALL ADVENTURERS!

 In her free time, Laura enjoys spending time with her family, working in her garden, connecting with friends, and running/hiking/biking/practicing yoga.

-Truman was born and raised right here in Flagstaff, AZ.
-After graduating High school, Truman joined the Navy, where he served five years on an Aircraft Carrier as a Weapons Elevator Mechanic.
-After his Honorable Discharge in 2016, Truman jumped into school at NAU, where he earned his bachelor’s degree in Parks & Recreation Management with an emphasis in Community & Commercial Recreation and Tourism.
-In college, Truman was first introduced to the world of Adaptive Sports while volunteering for NAASA’s ski program (Now HCAS).
-After his second year of volunteering, Truman interned at the Breckenridge Outdoor Education Center (BOEC) in Breckenridge, CO, where he was further exposed to adaptive outdoor recreation, where his passion was ignited.
-After two summers with the BOEC and finishing his Degree, Truman took a paid position with NAASA as the Lead Adaptive Instructor and became the Program Coordinator shortly after.
+Truman is a born and bred Flagstaff local.
+After serving five years in the Navy, Truman earned his bachelor’s degree in Parks and Recreation Management with an emphasis in Community & Commercial Recreation and Tourism.
+This is where Truman was first introduced to the world of Adaptive Sports while volunteering for HCAS’s winter program.
+Truman then interned at the Breckenridge Outdoor Education Center (BOEC) in Breckenridge, CO, where he was further exposed to adaptive outdoor recreation and where his passion was ignited.
+After two summers with the BOEC, Truman accepted a full-time position with HCAS, where he remains today.
+In his free time, Truman enjoys a good book and spending time with his partner and animals outdoors on bikes, canoes, and hiking trails.

 OUR PARTNERS